paulshuker/coppafisher/docs/export.md

     2) `#!python merge_cells_method="merge 0.5"` merges cells together in the overlapping region when the cells have at least 50% overlap.
 You can adjust the number 0.5 for anything between 0 and 1 to best suit your data.
-For more details on the mering method:
+For more details on the merging method:

     ```python
     from coppafisher.results import merge_cell_masks